 Tropical Bamboo® Nursery & Gardens

-is a progressive, 13 acre nursery specializing in tropical, clumping bamboo plants.
+is a 13 acre nursery specializing in tropical, clumping bamboo plants.
 The nursery is based in Loxahatchee, (Palm Beach) Florida.
-As long-term members of the American Bamboo Society, we have been directly involved with the most significant discoveries and events related to bamboo throughout the world.
+As long-term members of the American Bamboo Society and the World Bamboo Organization, we have been directly involved with the most significant discoveries and events related to bamboo throughout the world.

 We are certified by the Florida Department of Agriculture (Registration # 47231849) and also have certificates to ship to most U.S. States (not Hawaii as one year quarantine is required for plants from the mainland).
-Tropical Bamboo Nursery currently offers more than 200 varieties of bamboo from container sizes to field grown.
+Tropical Bamboo Nursery currently offers nearly 300 varieties of bamboo from container sizes to field grown.

 These include an exotic rainbow of culm colors, variegation, and form.
 Our nursery prides itself with educating our visitors on bamboo-related aspects and recommending the perfect species for each application.